nhankins/llama2_test/README.md

 # Explanation of repository files:

+-main_modified.ipynb - Updated version as of 8/9/23.
+Increases batch sizes and max_seq_length to speed up training efficiency, yet ran out of memory.
+Will continue when budget is greater.

 -main.ipynb = Main trainer notebook.
 Contains commented information on decisions made to customize the experiment for an intruction task, i.e. passing both questions and answers as parameters.
+Was able to have a friend train on a compute cluster, yet I wanted to adjust parameters before completion.
+Still unsure how to load the saved model at this time with the qLoRA adapter model.

 -Jeopardy_CSV.csv = A copy of the HuggingFace corpus of jeopardy question and answer data